DeniedAccessLife/ArduinoStrike/README.md

 Click the **Upload** button in the Arduino IDE to flash the `ArduinoStrike` firmware to your board.
 Once uploaded, your Arduino will function as an HID device, controlling mouse movements according to the code logic.

 # Configuration
-Upon launching `ArduinoStrike.exe`, you will be prompted to enter values for various settings:
+After the first launch `ArduinoStrike.exe`, you will be prompted to enter values for various settings:

 - **Bhop**: Enter `1` to enable bunny hop or `0` to disable.
 - **Rapid Fire**: Enter `1` to enable rapid fire or `0` to disable.